Plagiarism Checker vs AI Detector: What Is the Difference?

 At the core, plagiarism checkers and AI detectors analyze texts in different ways for different purposes.

 A plagiarism checker checks whether the writing or content is original or not.
-It has a large database of existing texts which it compares any given piece of text against.
+It has a large database of existing texts against which it compares any given piece of text.

 Whereas, as an AI detector, machine learning uses machine learning to make an educated guess about authorship based on statistical writing patterns.

 If you’re publishing content and want to make sure it hasn’t been copied from elsewhere, use a plagiarism checker.
-If you want to verify that something was written by a human, especially in academic or hiring settings, you’ll need an AI content detector.
+If you're looking to verify whether something was genuinely written by a human — whether it's a student submission, a job application, or a piece of content — our free AI Content Detector makes it quick, reliable, and effortless to find out the truth.

 Can Plagiarism Checkers Detect AI Content?

-The short answer is no - plagiarism checkers are not designed to detect AI-generated text per se unless they also check for AI generated content specifically too.
+The short answer is no - plagiarism checkers are not designed to detect AI-generated text unless they also check for AI-generated content specifically too.
 They’re looking for content that already exists online or in databases.

 AI-written content often produces entirely original text that hasn’t been published anywhere.
 This means it can pass a plagiarism check in many cases.